Helpful Tips from Your Local Greenhouse

 The easiest way to treat your plants is with a fungicide.
 Plenty of options are available at your local gardening store.
 Repeat weekly or biweekly as needed.

 Prune your plants to rid them of all infected areas.
 Thin out overgrowth and watch your plants closely.

-Keep in mind that mould targets young growth, so be sure to watch new leaves and avoid fertilization until your plants are mould free.
+Keep in mind that mould targets young growth, so be sure to watch new leaves and avoid fertilization until your plants are mould-free.

 Always water your plants at the soil to avoid creating the damp conditions on leafy growth where mould will grow rapidly.

 Powdery mildew is an annoying pest, but it doesn’t mean your garden is hopeless.
-Remember that affected plants will be a little weaker than those which have not been exposed, and as such must be treated with care.
+Remember that affected plants will be a little weaker than those that have not been exposed, and as such must be treated with care.